Duke works with local residents with a variety of educational needs:

 We do NOT offer undergraduate preparation in nursing, social work, journalism, business administration, or accounting.
 Although we do not offer a major in education, you may choose to pursue teacher licensure at the elementary or secondary level.

-Continuing Studies students are not eligible to take courses that are offered through the Duke Medical School, Law School, or the Fuqua School of Business.
+Continuing Studies Programs students are not eligible to take courses that are offered through the Duke Medical School, Law School, or the Fuqua School of Business.

 Almost all regular university courses are offered only during the daytime.
 No science or technical courses (such as in engineering) are offered in the evening.
 A small number of courses—typically in humanities areas such as History, English, and Religion—are offered as evening courses.